 Can dogs eat avocado?

 In large amounts, it can cause vomiting and diarrhea, so it shouldn’t be used as a regular treat.
+You should also keep the pit away from your dog because it is a choking hazard and could get stuck in their digestive tract.

 Can dogs eat cherries?